MenuClose

 Our bipolar disorder treatment center has some of the finest doctors, psychotherapists, and mental health specialists.
 They will care for you in a safe and structured setting conducive to healing.
 Medication therapy and psychotherapy are the main treatments for bipolar disorder.
 Commonly prescribed drugs include mood stabilizers, antidepressants, antipsychotics, and anti-anxiety medication.

-We know the recovery journey isn’t easy for those with bipolar disorder and addiction.
+Northpoint Seattle will create a personalized treatment plan to address your unique needs and keep you engaged throughout your recovery.
+Our compassionate team knows the recovery journey isn’t easy for those with bipolar disorder and addiction.
 That’s why we’ve carefully designed our programs to address the different levels of care you’ll need to get past this phase of your life.
 Following treatment, you can continue with aftercare in one of our outpatient programs.
-Remember, the longer you stay in treatment, the better your chance of regaining control of your life.
-Please call 425.414.3530 for more information.